vseryakov/backendjs/README.md

 - the connection that initiated `/account/subscribe` receives an event

 ## Redis
-To configure the backend to use Redis for messaging set `queue-host=redis://HOST` where HOST is IP address or hostname of the single Redis server.
+To configure the backend to use Redis for messaging set `ipc-queue=redis://HOST` where HOST is IP address or hostname of the single Redis server.

 ## RabbitMQ
-To configure the backend to use RabbitMQ for messaging set `queue-host=amqp://HOST` and optionally `amqp-options=JSON` with options to the amqp module.
+To configure the backend to use RabbitMQ for messaging set `ipc-queue=amqp://HOST` and optionally `amqp-options=JSON` with options to the amqp module.

-## Server/worker messaging
+## DB

-When any of the supported queue systems is initialized there are 2 special subscriptions created for servers and workers.
-Every server and worker process subscribed to the corresponding queue (`ipc.serverQueue` and `ipc.workerQueue`) and listens for incoming messages.
+This is a simple queue implementation using the atomic UPDATE, it polls for new jobs in the table and updates the status, only who succeeds with the update takes the job and executes it.
+It is not effective but can be used for simple and not busy systems for more or less long jobs.

-This is supposed to be used for distributing special messages to all workers or servers independently with special messages like configuration, setup, restart or any other action a running backend process should take.
+## SQS

-For example, to send all workers in a cluster a message to refresh config:
+To use AWS SQS for job processing set `ipc-queue=https://sqs.amazonaws.com....`, this queue system will poll SQS for new messges on a worker and after succsesful execution will delete the message.
+For long running jobs it will automatically extend visibility timeout if it is configured.

-    ipc.publish(ipc.workerQueue, { op: "init:config" })
+## Local

-To update all master server caches:
+The local queue is implemented on the master process as a list, communication is done via local sockets between the master and workers.

-    ipc.publish(ipc.serverQueue, { op: "put", name: "counter", value: "123" })
+This is intended for a single server or development pusposes only.

 # Security configurations